wintere/introhpc-archive/talapas-essentials/lesson.md

 ### Partition Status: `sinfo`

 Want to know the current status and time limits of *all* the partitions on Talapas?
 The command `sinfo` displays all available partitions that **you** can schedule jobs on.
-(That means condo owners will see a slightly different list.)

 ```bash
 sinfo